marp-team/marp-cli/README.md

 In this mode, the converted file outputs as the result of accessing to server, and not to disk.

-You would get the converted PDF by adding `?pdf` query string when requesting. e.g. `http://localhost:8080/deck-a.md?pdf`
+You would get the converted PDF, PNG, and JPEG by adding corresponded query string when requesting. e.g. `http://localhost:8080/deck-a.md?pdf` returns converted PDF.

 #### `index.md` / `PITCHME.md`